9 Women by Alison Day

 The number 9 has magical, meditative and religious qualities and is seen as a symbol of harmony, inspiration and perfection.
 In many cultures it is considered sacred, with a reference to eternity.

-Exhibited: 01/05/2011 - 31/07/2011 at The Rijksuniversiteit Groningen, in the Netherlands.
+9 Women were exhibited: 01/05/2011 - 31/07/2011 at The Rijksuniversiteit Groningen, the Netherlands.

 Previous